 And here’s the thing...

-There is a major catalyst... an announcement coming on March 2, 2022... that I believe is going to make this one of the most sought after stocks in the world.
+There is a major catalyst... an announcement coming on May 12... that I believe is going to make this one of the most sought-after stocks in the world.

 So now is the chance...

 Now is the opportunity to get in right as the recovery sends it soaring.